On small-time local controllability: The main theorem

 \section{The main theorem}

-In this section we prove the main result of this paper, which can be considered as a robustness of the growth rate condition of order $N$ with respect to perturbations of order higher than $N$.
-Roughly speaking it states that, given a real analytic system $\mathcal{X}$ which satisfies the growth rate condition of order $N$ at point $x_0$, if we perturb the vector fields of $\mathcal{X}$ around $x_0$ by terms of order higher than $N$, then the resulting system again satisfies the growth rate condition of order $N$.
+In this section we prove the main result of this paper, which can be considered as a robustness of the growth rate condition of order $N$ with respect to polynominal perturbations of order higher than $N$.
+Roughly speaking our main result states that, given a real analytic system $(\mathcal{X},\mathfrak{C})$ which satisfies the growth rate condition of order $N$ at the point $x_0$, if we perturb the vector fields of $(\mathcal{X},\mathfrak{C})$ around $x_0$ by Taylor polynomials of order higher than $N$, then the resulting system again satisfies the growth rate condition of order $N$.